 In short, businesses must prioritize disaster recovery strategies after hurricanes and other major weather events like tornadoes.
 Answering services provide an essential lifeline, ensuring communication doesn’t stop when everything else does.
 As Helene demonstrated, the ability to remain operational and maintain customer trust during and after a crisis is crucial for long-term business resilience.

-There’s no question that when hurricanes strike, businesses often face power outages, damaged phone lines, and communication breakdowns, leaving them unable to serve customers when it’s needed most.
+There’s no question that when hurricanes strike, businesses often face power outages, damaged phone lines, and communication breakdowns.
+The aftermath leaves them unable to serve customers when it’s needed most.
 Answering Service Care can help you stay operational during these crises.

-We can do this with our protective measures, like a priority fuel delivery generator and battery backups, hurricane proof impact glass, hurricane reinforced roof, and geo-redundancy with two additional offices in New Jersey and North Carolina across the United States—as well as additional remote agents across 10 different states.
+We can ensure safety with our protective measures.
+These include a priority fuel delivery generator and battery backups.
+We use hurricane-proof impact glass and have a hurricane-reinforced roof.
+Additionally, we maintain geo-redundancy with two offices in New Jersey and North Carolina.
+We also have remote agents across 10 different states.
 We also host our cloud-based operations software with AWS, to ensure we are never offline, 24/7/365!

-Leveraging an answering service as part of your disaster recovery plan maintains uninterrupted communication, ensuring that customer inquiries, urgent messages, and service requests are handled even if your main lines are down.
+Using an answering service in your disaster recovery plan keeps communication going.
+This way, your team can address customer inquiries, urgent messages, and service requests, even if your main lines are down.
 This allows for rerouting calls and real-time updates and ensures that your business continues to operate smoothly during and after the storm.